Kaeson/gatsby-starter/src/pages/blog/what-do-you-think.md

 ---
 templateKey: 'blog-post'
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: 'What do you think'
-date: 2017-01-04T15:04:10.000Z
+date: 2018-06-27T15:04:10.000Z
 description: >-
-  We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+  This is something for the World Cup
 tags:
-  - jamaica
+  - World Cup
-  - green beans
+  - Football
-  - flavor
+  - Russia
-  - tasting
+  - Winners
 ---

 ## What do you think?